Floriana: History

-The New Suburb 1700-1800
+New suburb 1700-1800

 The new suburb, in 1746, consisted of twenty residential blocks, which were arranged on both sides of St. Anne's Street and also of the church of St. Publius which was to the north of the residential area.
 By the mid-eighteenth century the suburb had un- dergone some expansion, with Montgomery House built in 1730 as a country house for the Grandmaster of the time.
 Also during this time, under the orders of the Grandmaster, there were two Welfare Institutions built: one was the Ospizio (1732) and the other was the Conservatorio (1734).
 The Argotti gardens were also laid out (1741) and the trend of Religious buildings located in Floriana continued with the building of the Chapel of St. Calcedonius, dedicated in 1743, which became part of the new Seminary in 1751, (Tonna, 1979).
 Four new residential blocks were also laid out around the Seminary soon after.

 At this time, the Knights were still in control of Malta and it was under their supervision that Floriana developed.
 The new gardens and buildings made Floriana a spacious and attractive suburb and a welcome contrast to the dense buildings and population of Valletta.

 In 1806, 25 soldiers who had participated in the Froberg mutiny were executed at the Floriana parade ground.

-Floriana in the time of the British
+In the time of the British

 The British developed Floriana as a garrison town and during the nineteenth century they built several barracks within it and took over large buildings for military use.
 It was during this period that the Lintorn Barracks, Casemate Barracks and St. Francis Barracks were built.
 In this period, that is at around 1857, a school was built and there was also the development of port facilities along the wharfs on both sides of the peninsula.

 In the early twentieth century, several gardens were laid out.
 These were the Rundle (1915), the Kalkara Gardens (1927), Luigi Preziosi (1930) and King George the Fifth.
 The playing fields and the hospital were also built.

+Demographics

+The population of Floriana was 2,906 in July 2024.
+This included 1,103 males and 993 females; 1,584 Maltese nationals and 512 foreign nationals.